jadelynx912/460-labs/lab1.md

 page to get the latest version/ patches for the lab code.
 -->

-In the lab assignments in 6.5830/6.5831 you will write a basic database management system called GoDB.
+In the lab assignments in CSC460 you will write a basic database management system called GoDB.
 For this lab, you will focus on implementing the core modules required to access stored data on disk; in future labs, you will add support for various query processing operators, as well as transactions, locking, and concurrent queries.

 Unlike in previous years, this year's labs are implemented in Go.
-Since Course 6 has moved away from teaching Java in our software engineering classes, it makes less sense to use Java for our systems classes as well.
 Go is a simple, modern language that is easy to learn and efficient.
 It uses garbage collection so is far easier to program than e.g., C or C++.
 In addition, few students in the class will have extensive experience with Go, so it "levels the playing field", unlike Java where some students  know it very well